nelson-gif940/PythonFiles/README.md

-/////////////////////// PYTHON FILES /////////////////////////////
+_ PYTHON FILES _

-/// DESCRIPTION ///
+---> DESCRIPTION

 JupyterLab files

-/// LIST ///
+---> LIST

-1. DiscogsScraper ( Scalp an user discogs wantlist and get the sellers who has the most item )
+1. _DiscogsScrapers ( Scalp an user discogs wantlist and get the sellers who has the most item )
+2. _PasswordGenerator ( Generate safe password )
-2. Simple LinearRegression ( Simple Linear Regression Network using only numpy )
+3. Simple LinearRegression ( Simple Linear Regression Network using only numpy )
-3. Simple CNN ( Simple CNN using only numpy )
+4. Simple CNN ( Simple CNN using only numpy )